 And if you do need new stuff, then use the free TreeClicks plugin.
 With this plugin, you contribute to tree planting projects when you shop.
 Why trees?
 Well, they store CO2, produce oxygen and have many other environmental benefits.
 So far, more than 50,000 shops have joined the plugin, including Amazon.com.
 Most of the commission that TreeClicks gets from a shop when you buy something, is used to plant trees.

-5. Check labels
+5. Check labels and certifications

 There is a lot of certifications to choose between.
 But which one should you look for?
 Check out this list of WWF approved food certifications to see more of the logos you should look for on labels.